hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 $ sbatch salmon_all_samples.sbatch
 ```

-3. **After you confirmed that the script runs as expected, copy and paste your final script to a txt file and submit that as part of your assignment.**
+3. **After you confirmed that the script runs as expected, copy and paste your final script to [Google forms](https://docs.google.com/forms/d/e/1FAIpQLScxaj3IIO4Bx7FCRw87cCeuTPQyhD_7WR2QU638y8IZDv5r1A/viewform?usp=sf_link).**

 ---